Jean Lannes: Early life

 Lannes was born in the small town of Lectoure, in the province of Gascony in Southern France.
-He was the son of a small landowner and merchant, Jeannet Lannes (1733–1812), son of Jean Lannes (d.
-1746), a farmer, and his wife, Jeanne Pomiès (d.
-1770), and paternal grandson of Pierre Lane and wife Bernarde Escossio (both died in 1721), and wife Cécile Fouraignan (1741–1799), daughter of Bernard Fouraignan and wife Jeanne Marguerite Laconstère.
+He was the son of a small landowner and merchant, Jeannet Lannes (1733–1812), son of Jean Lannes (died 1746), a farmer, and his wife, Jeanne Pomiès (died 1770), and paternal grandson of Pierre Lane and wife Bernarde Escossio (both died in 1721), and wife Cécile Fouraignan (1741–1799), daughter of Bernard Fouraignan and wife Jeanne Marguerite Laconstère.
 He was apprenticed in his teens to a dyer.
 Lannes received little education, but his great strength and proficiency in many sports caused him in 1792 to be elected sergeant-major of the battalion of volunteers of Gers, which he had joined upon the outbreak of war between France and Spain.
 He served under General Jean-Antoine Marbot during the campaigns in the Pyrenees in 1793 and 1794, and rose by distinguished conduct to the rank of chef de brigade.
 During his time in the Pyrenees, Lannes was given some important tasks by General Jacques François Dugommier and recommended for promotion by future Marshal Louis-Nicolas Davout.